• Skip to main content

 Do you get workers’ compensation payments for your medical treatment, which could be expensive?
 Or for your time out of work?

 You will be facing a lot of questions if you get COVID-19.
 Your health and family are first on your mind.
-But the practicalities are important too.
+But the practicalities are essential, too.
 What if you are unable to work?

 How Could I Qualify for NC Workers’ Comp?